 • The Christian Education Committee’s purpose is to equip adults and youth in knowledge of Holy Scripture and build Christ-centered relationships between adults and youth.

 • The Memorials Committee manages memorial donations that are given to Zion from both congregation and non-congregation members.
 The committee is to provide banking and bookkeeping services for these funds.

 • The Mission Endowment Fund Board is responsible for the management, solicitation, preservation, and oversight of moneys, securities, and assets gifted, bequeathed, or otherwise transferred to the Zion Mission Endowment Fund.
 Endowment funds are normally understood as perpetual funds from which only the earnings are distributed

-• The mission of the Parish Wellness Ministry is to encourage health, healing, and caring among the people of Zion Lutheran Church faith community through the Parish Nurse and Parish Wellness Ministry.
+• The mission of Congregational Care (formerly Parish Wellness Ministry) is to encourage health, healing, and caring among the people of Zion Lutheran Church faith community through the Parish Nurse and Congregational Care Committee.
 The Parish Nurse works to share God’s love so that our people may receive: spiritual support as they face health problems and challenges, education and opportunities to pursue a wholistic lifestyle as God intended in creation, help in identifying community resources in their illness and life changes.

 • The ministry of the Personnel Committee includes a number of important activities.
 The following is representative of its responsibilities: 1) To offer support, encouragement, and constructive criticism to staff members; 2) To conduct annual performance reviews of staff; 3) To create and update accurate job descriptions for each staff member; 4) To act as a confidential clearing house for grievances against or between staff members; and 5) To conduct interviews with potential employees and make recommendations to the Church Council.